Code of Conduct

 Editors and editorial board members must:

-Make editorial decisions based solely on scholarly merit and alignment with the
+- Make editorial decisions based solely on scholarly merit and alignment with the journal's

 Responsibilities of Peer Reviewers